What makes a Gorilla Tracking Safari Expensive?

 - Safe-Secure Guerrilla-Free Trekking: Uganda is the only Mountain Gorilla Destination with no guerrilla activities in the last 20 years.

 Why is a Gorilla Trekking Safari So Expensive?
-Now that you have seen where the Money goes, you might have changed your mind and now see that Gorilla Trekking is well worth the cost.
+Now that you have seen where the money goes, you might have changed your mind and now see that Gorilla Trekking is well worth the cost.